 To do this with Pinterest, all you need to do is sign up for an affiliate program, and then use its link to pin it on your board.

 The best thing about this is that you don't have to create the content for anything – just find an affiliate offer from a company that suits the audience of your Pinterest account (i.e.: wearables if you are targeting fashion bloggers) or something with good potential (i.e.: a new book if you are targeting readers) and pin the link to your board.

 Once someone clicks on that affiliate link from your Pinterest account, they go through an online transaction with how the company is set up – it's all automated!

 It takes time for this money-making tactic to pay off how much you earn, but how do you think affiliate marketing became such a huge industry?
 It works.

 It's not too hard to get started with it either: just sign up for an account and start pinning!
 The company will set how much commission they want to offer you, which is usually between 20% – 50%.
-You can also change how much you want to earn per sale how higher commission rates, but remember that the more commission a company wants, the less traffic they will give you.
+You can also change how much you want to earn per sale and how higher commission rates are, but remember that the more commission a company wants, the less traffic they will give you.